All you need is a 2×2 m space

-In order to fulfill the needs of professionals across all industries, we designed Marlyn to be versatile.
-To that end, depending on your industry and project requirements, you can choose the preferred payload that maximizes your surveying capacity for your drone surveys.
+In order to fulfil the needs of professionals across all industries, we designed Marlyn to be versatile.
+To that end, depending on your industry and project requirements, you can choose the preferred (swappable) payload that maximizes your surveying capacity for your drone surveys.

 After rigorous testing of multiple sensors and through our partnerships with Sony and MicaSense, we are able to offer you the best cameras in the industry so that you effortlessly gather geospatial data and make better-informed decisions.
 Interested in thermal imagery?
 Leave us a quotation request with your preferred thermal sensor.

 The industry workhorse.
 The proven payload for many professional users.
 Map 1 km² in 30 minutes with a GSD of 3 cm.

 Take advantage of the ultra-high resolution of the 42.4 MP sensor with 35 mm lens, and achieve GSD and accuracy down to 1 cm.